Frequently Asked Questions

 The CRA calculates government benefits based on your household income.
 This means the CRA combines the income for both partners to determine eligibility for certain tax credits and government benefit amounts.

 So a disadvantage of being common law are that Child Tax Benefit, GST credit, and Ontario Trillium Benefits may be significantly lower.
 Also, child care has to be claimed by the lower income spouse which means at times less refund.
+The Climate Action Inventive (re Carbon Tax Rebate) must be allocated to one taxpayer for the couple in Ontario, Alberta, Manitoba and Saskatchewan and is lower than if claimed incorrectly individually.

 However, some advantages to filing as a common-law partner are that you maybe able to maximize certain tax credits and deductions.
 For example, you may be able to: